 You are required to pay Fringe Benefits Tax (FBT) if you provide any benefit to an employee or an employees' associate (e.g. a family member, etc).

 Benefits include any rights, privileges or services you supply to an employee in relation to their employment.
-For instance, the following types of activities would require you to pay FBT:
+For instance, you are required to pay FBT if you:

-- Reimburse an expense incurred by your employee (e.g. school fees); or
+- reimburse an expense incurred by your employee (e.g. school fees)

 FBT is separate from income tax and is based on the taxable value of any benefits you provide.
 You can process your FBT via your monthly or quarterly Business Activity Statement (BAS).

 Please note that you are required to pay FBT whether:

 - these benefits are provided by you, an associate of yours or a third party under an arrangement with you